drawnic/2do/README.md

 2do web app
 ===========

-This is a to-do web app, that uses Jquery, JqueryUI, AJAX, CSS, PHP, HTML and CSS What it does?:
+This is a to-do web app, that uses Jquery, JqueryUI, AJAX, CSS, PHP, HTML and CSS.

+What it does?:

 - Add a task with a priority number and a due date.